msei99/pbgui/README.md

 Edit pbguipath in the start.bat to your pbgui installation path Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

+## v0.97 (07-05-2024)
+- Backup Instance before delete.
+- Moved the Edit/Delete functions from Live to Single Instances Page.
+- Select where to run a single instance and activate it.
+- Version Number for Single Instances.
+- Simplify PBRemote for single instances.
+No longer need to copy instances and start/stop them.

 ## v0.96 (28-04-2024)
 - Services Status and Configure Page
 - PBRemote bucket must be configured in pbgui.ini